TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ```

 Upon deserialization, the last 8 bytes would be replaced with *the address of the same 8 bytes* (a pointer to *itself*!).
 User code wouldn't know any difference and `deserialized->pa->x` would contain an address.

+When trying to read the data at `pa`, Cista will dereference the pointer **`0x555590abcde8`** and get the number 93825987759592.
+The data is the pointer!

 {% enddetails %}